geogardenclub/geogardenclub.github.io/docs/user-guide/plantings.md

 <img width="300" src="/img/user-guide/copy-planting-nice-planting.png"/>

 So, you'd like to repeat this success by using the same Variety and same dates.
-In that Planting's Details screen, click on the "Copy" icon in the nav bar to bring up the Copy Planting screen:
+In that Planting's Details screen, tap the "Copy" icon in the nav bar to bring up the Copy Planting screen:

 <img width="300" src="/img/user-guide/copy-planting.png"/>

 The Copy Planting screen provides a form that is pre-filled with the Crop, Variety, and dates associated with the original Planting.
 However, the dates are updated to the current year (you can see from the screenshots that the original Planting was from 2021, but the dates in the Copy Planting form are now 2025.)

-You must select the Garden and Bed you want to create this new Planting in, then click "Submit" to create it.
+You must select the Garden and Bed you want to create this new Planting in, then tap "Submit" to create it.

 ## Delete a Planting

-If you create a Planting by mistake and want to delete it, navigate to its Planting Details page (see above for instructions) and click the Trash icon in the navbar.
+If you create a Planting by mistake and want to delete it, navigate to its Planting Details page (see above for instructions) and tap the Trash icon in the navbar.
 That will bring up the Delete Planting dialog:

 <img width="300" src="/img/user-guide/delete-planting.png"/>